 Public information resource

 We work closely with NSD, local NHS Boards and other colleagues to produce public information resources to support the pregnancy and newborn screening programme.
 Information is available in other languages and Easy Read format.

 You can contact your local resource office or email NHS Health Scotland publications team to request copies of our pregnancy and newborn screening resources.

 We also produce leaflets to support adults and leaflets to support parents/carers of babies who have had a blood condition detected through screening.
-These leaflets are about the blood conditions haemoglobinopathy, sickle cell and beta thalassaemia.
-The blood condition leaflets are available in other languages and Easy Read format.
-They are not available in print.
+These are about the blood conditions haemoglobinopathy, sickle cell and beta thalassaemia.
+They are available in other languages and Easy Read format, but not in print.

 The ‘Your baby´s visit to the audiology clinic’ leaflet provides useful information if your baby has been referred to the audiology clinic for a further hearing test.
 The ‘Your baby has a hearing loss’ leaflet answers some common questions and describes support available for parents and families of babies who have a hearing loss.